Ship Recycling – Ecological Solution Neglected by Maritime

 The biggest challenge to the environmentally friendly disposal of ships came from China at the end of 2018.
 In a bid to reduce industries causing pollution, Beijing maritime authorities banned the recycling of non-Chinese flag ships in their shipyards.
 This step lessened the world’s ship recycling capacity by around one quarter.

 Another barrier for the ship recycling issue may also be the lack of information to shipowners on sustainable ship recycling options and the true dangers of vessel disposal alternatives like shipbreaking.
-To raise awareness on this and other green shipping concerns, Wisdom Events is organising the Green Maritime Forum for the second time.
-It will be held in Hamburg on April 2nd, gathering shipowners, industry leaders, government representatives and other professionals across the maritime industry value chain.
-Register here: http://bit.ly/GMFBlog.
+To raise awareness on this and other green shipping concerns, Wisdom is organising the 4th International Green & Smart Shipping Summit.
+It will be held in Rotterdam on 8-9 October, gathering shipowners, industry leaders, government representatives and other professionals across the maritime industry value chain.
+Register here: www.gssummit.org.